 We maintain the 1992 Long-term Incentive Plan (the "1992 Plan") under which we may grant stock options, stock appreciation rights, restricted stock, restricted stock units and common stock to officers, key employees and non-employee directors.
 As of September 30, 2009, 5,789,963 shares remained available for grants under this plan.
 The 1992 Plan will terminate in February 2012.
 In November 2003, our Board of Directors approved the adoption of the 2003 Employment Inducement Award Plan (the "2003 Plan").
 The 2003 Plan reserves 2,250,000 shares of common stock solely for the granting of inducement stock options and other awards, as defined, that meet the "employment inducement award" exception to the New York Stock Exchange's listing standards requiring shareholder approval of equity-based inducement incentive plans.
 Except for the employment inducement award criteria, awards under the 2003 Plan will be generally consistent with those made under our 1992 Plan.
 As of September 30, 2009, 1,761,824 shares remained available for grants under this plan.
 The 2003 Plan shall remain in effect until terminated by the Board of Directors.
-Stock option awards granted during fiscal 2009 typically had a maximum term of ten years and vested ratably over four years.
+Stock option awards granted during fiscal 2009 typically had a maximum term of seven years and vested ratably over four years.
+Stock option awards granted prior to October 1, 2005, typically had a maximum term of ten years and vested ratably over four years.